Hayley Scamurra: College

-Professional hockey
+Professional

 In the 2016 NWHL Draft, Scamurra was chosen by the Buffalo Beauts as the 10th overall pick and the third chosen by Buffalo.
 She signed with the Beauts on March 10, 2017, to help with the end of season push for the Isobel Cup and was able to appear in the final regular season game, against the Connecticut Whale.
 She scored a goal in the first period of that game.

 In her first appearance at the Isobel Cup playoffs, Scamurra scored 4 points (1 G, 3 A) in two games, including an assist in the championship game.
 The Buffalo Beauts defeated the Boston Pride and won the Isobel Cup as 2016-17 NWHL champions.

 During the 2017–18 NWHL season, Scamurra led the Beauts in goals and tied for the team lead in points.
 She was named Rookie of the Year and was voted one of the three stars of the season by the fans.
 She was named to the all-star game, where she scored a hat-trick and was named co-MVP.
 The Beauts lost in the NWHL Championship to the Metropolitan Riveters.

 In the 2018–19 NWHL season, Scamurra led the league in scoring with 20 points (10 G, 10 A).
 She was named to her second all-star game.
 The Beauts again reached the NWHL finals, achieving this feat for the third consecutive season, before ultimately losing in overtime to the Minnesota Whitecaps.

+Following three seasons as a member of the PWHPA, Scamurra was drafted 29th overall in the 2023 PWHL Draft by Ottawa.

+On January 2, 2024, Scamurra scored the first goal in PWHL Ottawa history.
+At the time it was the highest attended game in professional women's ice hockey history.
+Hayley again scored in another record setting game, on January 28, 2024 in front of 8,646 fans at TD Arena, the record up to then for largest crowd for a professional women’s hockey game in history.
+On December 30, 2024, she, she was traded to the Toronto Sceptres, along with Savannah Harmon, in exchange for Jocelyne Larocque and Victoria Bach.
+She finished the 2024–25 season with one goal and two assists in 19 regular season games for the Sceptres.
+During the 2025 PWHL playoffs, she recorded one goal in four games.
+On June 17, 2025, she signed a two-year contract with the Montreal Victoire.

-International hockey
+International play

 On January 25, 2019, Scamurra was named to the U.S. Women's National Team Roster for the 2019 Rivalry Series against Team Canada February 12–17, 2019 in London and Toronto, Ontario, and Detroit.

-On January 2, 2022, Scamurra was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.
+On January 2, 2022, Scamurra was named to Team USA's roster to represent the United States at the 2022 Winter Olympics, where she won a silver medal with the team in Beijing, China.
+In the Olympics, Scamurra scored a pivotal goal to put Team USA up 3-0 in the semi-final game against Finland.